nqpz/inform7-scaffolding/README.md

   - Run `make bin/release.ulx` to build a release build.

-  - Run `inform7-run release.ulx` to run the release build.
+  - Run `glulxe bin/release.ulx` to run the release build.

   - Run `nix-build` to build a release build.
 This will build `release.ulx` and make it available in `result/`.
 This is useful if